-Walking toward the lighthouse is about a 1km walk and there are paths off to both Dreamtime and Fingal Beaches that are located either side of Fingal Head.
+Walking toward the lighthouse is about a 1km walk, and there are paths off to both Dreamtime and Fingal Beaches either side of Fingal Head.

 When you get to the top of the trail if you stroll on over to the north of the headland you’ll get a great view of Fingal Beach and the Gold Coast.

-We got there just before Sunset so the light was hitting everything just right showing up the whitewash of the waves and shapes in the pandanus tree that are scattered all over Fingal Head.
+We got there just before Sunset, so the light was hitting everything just right showing up the whitewash of the waves and shapes in the pandanus trees that are scattered all over Fingal Head.

 Walking around Fingal head to the south side of the headland you pass the lighthouse and get a great view over Dreamtime Beach down to Kingscliffe.

-The lighthouse is a small one compared to most you’ll find around Australia at just 7 metres tall and it was built in 1872.
+The lighthouse is a small one compared to most you’ll find around Australia at just 7 metres tall, built in 1872.

-We won’t spoil the story but there are various signs around the place that talk about the history and location of Fingal Head and the lighthouse.
+We won’t spoil the story, but there are various signs around the place that talks about the history and location of Fingal Head and the lighthouse.

 A few facts about Fingal Head